cestislife/cestislife.github.io/rockguide.md

 * Rocks cannot spawn on non-diggable paths, custom designs, the beach, and any other location with spawn condition not met.
 * Rocks can be blocked from spawning if it is within a blocker’s range.
 * A rock’s required spawn area, can overlap another rock’s required spawn area, as such, the minimum distance between rocks is 1 tile.
+* Rocks can all spawn within an acre.

 ## Blockers
 In order to force a rock to spawn where we want, we employ the use of blockers to prevent them spawning in places that we don’t want them to.